 Our Associate Artists

-Composer Katie Chatburn trained in composition at the Royal Academy of Music followed by an MMus at the Royal Northern College of Music.
-She now works as a professional composer across a variety of fields with an emphasis on cross-discipline work – including original music for radio drama, film/TV orchestration and composition, pop/rock string arranging, and original theatre and dance projects.
+Composer Katie Chatburn trained in composition at the Royal Academy of Music, followed by an MMus at the Royal Northern College of Music.
+She now works as a professional composer across various fields, emphasising cross-discipline work – including original music for radio drama, film/TV orchestration and composition, pop/rock string arranging, and original theatre and dance projects.
 She is the MD and arranger for Ignition Orchestra.
-Katie wrote the music for the Battle of Heptonstall and both parties look forward to working together again.
+Katie wrote the music for the Battle of Heptonstall, and both parties look forward to working together again.
 Katie’s website is here.

-Olwen May is an actor and director and a regular on BBC television, Radio and on main stages around the UK.
+Olwen May is an actor, director, and regular on BBC television, Radio and on main stages around the UK.
 Recent performances include the BBC’s Happy Valley, Bodyguard and the National Theatre.
 Her numerous credits can be found here.
-During The Battle of Heptonstall Olwen provided invaluable acting coaching for the cast as well as advice on directing.
+During The Battle of Heptonstall, Olwen provided invaluable acting coaching for the cast and advice on directing.
 Olwen’s input will be greatly valued in future productions.

 Bruce Cutts is a photographer.
 He is captivated by the drama that a photograph can convey.
-He is the lead photographer on a film based photo archive in his adopted home town of Hebden Bridge as well as working for various theatre groups as a production photographer.
+He is the lead photographer on a film-based photo archive in his adopted home town of Hebden Bridge and works for various theatre groups as a production photographer.
 Bruce chronicled the development and production of The Battle of Heptonstall for the After Alice Project and The Brutish Multitude; his Flickr page can be found here.